nmshd/documentation/_docs_integrate/attribute-introduction.md

 Furthermore, note that its `shareInfo.sourceAttribute` property is always undefined, as the peer shared RelationshipAttribute used as the source is not available locally to that peer.
 In summary, a third party owned RelationshipAttribute originates from a peer shared RelationshipAttribute and is characterized by the fact that it is owned by a third party that is not part of the Relationship in whose context it exists.

-The term ThirdPartyRelationshipAttribute is always descriptive for a RelationshipAttribute owned by a third party.
+The term ThirdPartyRelationshipAttribute is always descriptive for a third party owned RelationshipAttribute.
 Therefore, instead of third party owned ThirdPartyRelationshipAttributes, it is simply referred to as third party owned RelationshipAttributes.
-It is not at all necessary to introduce the term third party owned ThirdPartyRelationshipAttributes.
+The introduction of the term third party owned ThirdPartyRelationshipAttribute is not necessary at all.
 {: .notice--info}

 ## Attribute management options